tupol/spark-utils/docs/configuration-framework.md

 4. Notice the `config.extract[String]("path")` function call.
 What happens here is the following:
     - the `config` is implicitly converted to a `RichConfig` instance, that uses the *type class* pattern in the `extract` function
-    - the actual type classes can be found inside the `Extractor` object, all available in the `io.tupol.spark.config` package
+    - the actual type classes can be found inside the `Extractor` object, all available in the `org.tupol.spark.config` package
     - the `path` refers to a path inside the `config` object passed in as an argument
     - the `[String]` type parameter is used to trigger the type class matching
     - the `RichConfig.extract` function returns `ValidationNel[Throwable, T]`